kphannan/OpenLCB/prototypes/pc-ethernet/README.txt

 idea.
 Connection to different CAN segments should be OK.
 It filters out InitComplete and VerifiedNodeID packets, but nothing else.

-Config - the start of a configuration program, so far it just reads the XML from space FF.
+Config - the configuration program, reads the XML from space FF and uses that to read and display the node configuration and also write back changes.

 LenzSvr - A WiThrottle server to Xpressnet over OpenLCB.
 Allows an ipod touch to be used as a throttle.

-(From an email by Mike Johnson July 16, 2011)
+Throttle - A simple speed control for Xpressnet.

 The key part is the Ethernet server/hub.
 This uses Apple bonjour to announce its server host name and port number.